GeoPlatform/node-gpoauth/README.md

 - Automatically direct user to IDP for authentication
 - Setup endpoints on your application for redirecting users for Authentication and communicating with gpoauth IDP
 - Fetch Bearer token (JWT) and pass it to the browser (user)
-- Unpack and make JWT data avaliable per request
+- Validate (server side) JWT signature against IA application secret for each request
 - Emit important authentication events to hosting application

 The node-gpoauth moduel will setup up a few api routes for your application.
 These routes are: